bivoje/topho/README.md

 positional arguments:
-  source_dir            path of image directory to organize target_dir            path of directory to store organized images (default: .)
+  source_dir            path of image directory to organize target_dir            path of directory to store organized images, defaults to current directory (default: None)

 optional arguments:
   -h, --help            show this help message and exit